 Maurice Ravel.
 Ravel in 1925 According to SACEM, Ravel's estate had earned more royalties than that of any other French composer.

-Biography Early life Maurice Ravel-Bolero [FULL] Sergei Rachmaninoff.
+Ravel was not a "bohemian" and evidenced little of the typical trauma of adolescence.
+Ravel and Debussy The two musicians also appreciated much the same musical heritage and operated in the same artistic milieu, but they differed in terms of personality and their approach to music.
+Maurice Ravel-Bolero [FULL] Sergei Rachmaninoff.
 Sergei Rachmaninoff Sergei Vasilievich Rachmaninoff (Russian: Серге́й Васи́льевич Рахма́нинов; Russian pronunciation: [sʲɪrˈɡʲej rɐxˈmanʲɪnəf]; 1 April [O.S.
 20 March] 1873 – 28 March 1943) was a Russian composer, pianist, and conductor.
 Rachmaninoff is widely considered one of the finest pianists of his day and, as a composer, one of the last great representatives of Romanticism in Russian classical music.
 Early influences of Tchaikovsky, Rimsky-Korsakov, and other Russian composers gave way to a personal style notable for its song-like melodicism, expressiveness and his use of rich orchestral colors.
 The piano is featured prominently in Rachmaninoff's compositional output, and through his own skills as a performer he explored the expressive possibilities of the instrument.

 Richard Strauss Strauss, along with Gustav Mahler, represents the late flowering of German Romanticism after Richard Wagner and Franz Liszt, in which pioneering subtleties of orchestration are combined with an advanced harmonic style.
 Early life and family Strauss age 22 Strauss married soprano Pauline de Ahna on 10 September 1894.
 The Strausses had one son, Franz, in 1897.